willnx/vlab_docs/docs/source/components/connect/connect.rst

 Intro
 =====
-vLab connect is automation built into the vLab client that makes accessing the components in your lab simpler.
+vLab Connect is automation built into the vLab client that makes accessing the components in your lab simpler.
 Because your lab is behind a `NAT firewall <https://en.wikipedia.org/wiki/Network_address_translation>`_, you cannot simply connect to the IP of a machine within your lab.
 The vLab